-The Tremont House to Offer Extended Stay Option
+The Tremont House Offer New Extended Stay Option

 The Tremont House Expands Popular The Rooftop Bar

 The Tremont House is home to Galveston’s one and only Rooftop Bar.
-In January this popular bar was expanded to offer 14 more seats for a total of 70 to help accommodate more guests during peak times when the bar’s seats are often at a premium.
-The bar, open evenings daily (weather permitting), offers views of Galveston’s historic downtown and harbor from the roof of the six-floor hotel.
-The bar received four 2016 “Best of the Island” Awards from Galveston.com for Best Bar, Best Cocktail Bar, Best Hotel Bar and Best Atmosphere.
+In January 2017 this popular bar was expanded to offer 14 more seats for a total of 70 to help accommodate more guests during peak times when the bar’s seats are often at a premium.
+The bar, open evenings daily (weather permitting), offers views of Galveston’s historic downtown and harbor from the roof of the four-floor hotel.
+The bar received two 2017 “Best of the Island” Awards from Galveston.com for Best Cocktail Bar and Best Hotel Bar.
 Awards are determined by a popular vote and nomination.

 The Tremont House and Hotel Galvez Offer Cold-Brewed Coffee

 Coffee lovers can experience cold-brewed pick-me-ups and hand-crafted caffeinated cocktails at The Tremont House’ 1888 Toujouse Bar and at Galvez Bar & Grill at Hotel Galvez & Spa.
 The hotels are working with Houston roasting company Katz Coffee for its coffee beans.
 The Tremont House joins Wyndham Grand hotels around the world in Chicago, U.S.; Shenzhen, China; Doha, Qatar; and Istanbul, Turkey already offering the one-of-a-kind program.

 Wyndham Grand’s Brew Parlor is centered on cold-brewed coffee, an artisanal yet approachable trending drink consisting of coffee brewed for eight to ten hours with cold or room-temperature water, producing a condensed, smooth, and full flavor.